jdyerjdyer/CtC-Extensions/README.md

 Currently only one extension.
 I hope to add more in the future as needed.

-# Four Corner Color Extension
+# CtC Four Corner Color Overlay Extension

 ## Adds the ability to mark cells with a different (or same) color in each of the four corners.